Slide Images

 Sefer means book in Hebrew.
 Books are a repository of knowledge, experience and expression.
 In this series a symbiotic and symbolic relationship occurs between two elements.

-For example in Sefer No. 60, a glass pane separates an empty open book with an organic element lying on it and a stone, resembling a tablet that has been cast in bronze.
-A paradox is created.
-While the glass panel separates the two elements it actually brings them together, allowing one to reflect into the other, thus one becomes part of the other – the book becomes part of the stone; the stone part of the books.
+In this series, a symbiotic and symbolic relationship occurs between two elements.
+For example, in Sefer No. 60, 2000, a glass panel separates two elements; on one side, a bronze cast of a stone, on the other, an open book with an empty page.
+While the glass panel separates the two elements, it actually brings them together, allowing one to reflect into the other: The book becomes part of the cast stone, and the stone becomes part of the book.
 The reflection appears and disappears as you walk around the sculpture.